k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 An **Actor** is a JAVA class which implements the **Actor Interface** and overrides the **action** method.

 Broadway offers a number of built-in Actors which can be extended by customization.
--  [Built-in Actors](/articles/99_Broadway/04_built_in_actor_types.md) address a wide range of activities and can be added to Broadway flows for example to handle files and JSON files, DB activities or string manipulations.
+-  [Built-in Actors](/articles/99_Broadway/04_built_in_actor_types.md) address a wide range of activities and can be added to Broadway flows for example to handle files, JSON files, DB activities or for string manipulations.
 -  A customized Actor is a customized JAVA class which implements the **Actor Interface** and overrides the **action** method.

 Other options for working with Actors include: